British American Tobacco - Sixty years of science

 Then the centre was staffed by a small team of scientists and engineers.
 Fast forward 60 years and the team in Southampton is more than 400 strong and comprises highly skilled specialists in areas such as biochemistry, genetics, toxicology, biotechnology and electronics.

-The focus of their research includes innovative tobacco products and developing Next Generation Products which offer adult smokers a choice of less risky alternatives to conventional cigarettes.
+The focus of their research includes innovative tobacco products and developing reduced-risk products*† which offer adult smokers a choice of less risky alternatives to conventional cigarettes.

 Click through the timeline above to see how our research and development has evolved over six decades.